We’ll help you follow your path wherever it leads—around the world and back, or maybe to one of our distinguished partner programs.

 Simon’s Rock hosts renowned visual and performing artists from around the world for residencies, workshops, and exhibitions.
 Take your art to the next level through seminars and master classes offered by these renowned guest artists.

 Study ecology in the Caribbean for four weeks during winter intersession.
-Home to a recently active volcano, Monserrat is a fascinating microcosm of the planet—and an amazing place to make discoveries in tropical ecology, endemic and endangered species, conservation biology, and sustainability issues.
+Home to a recently active volcano, Montserrat is a fascinating microcosm of the planet—and an amazing place to make discoveries in tropical ecology, endemic and endangered species, conservation biology, and sustainability issues.

 In addition to the Signature Programs listed above, students can also receive credit for participating in semester- or year-long programs offered by other colleges and universities with the permission of the Office of Academic Affairs.
 Options have included the International Partners for Service Learning, the School for Field Studies, Living Routes, Where There Be Dragons, and Global Routes.